newtongwc/2016tuesdays/static/README.md

-Static files to be served by a Flask application running in ../local (or elsewhere).
+# Static files
+This is a place to put static files to be served.